gabrielmartell/COMP3005-Project-Template/README.md

   Next, you will set up your GitHub username and email,
   - ```git config --global user.name "Your Name"```
   - ```git config --global user.email "Your Email"```
-- Have a directory based on your submission, in other words, have a folder that will be your submission containing all files you will have in your repository.
+- Have a directory based on your submission, in other words, have a folder on your system containing all files you will have in your repository submission.
+This is both easier and organized for you, but also allows you to do the git commands without the worry of affected anything outside of it.

 ![image](https://github.com/gabrielmartell/COMP3005-Project-Template/assets/120336080/6424f73f-28fb-4f6c-8b34-44aa712c8617)